Ansan Wa~ Stadium

-Ansan Wa~ Stadium (안산 와~ 스타디움) is a multi-purpose stadium in Ansan, Gyeonggi-do, South Korea.
+Ansan Wa~ Stadium (안산 와~ 스타디움) is a multi-purpose stadium in Ansan, Gyeonggi Province, South Korea.
 It's currently served as home stadium for Ansan Greeners FC.
 The stadium was opened in 2007 and has a capacity of 35,000 people.
 It is used mostly for football matches and athletics.
 It is located next to Gojan Station on Seoul Subway Line 4.
+Also, there are some restaurants at the 1st floor.

 While under construction it was known as "Ansan Stadium".
 After the public subscription during the construction, the formal name "Ansan Wa~ Stadium" was selected.
 "Wa" means harmonious cheering and the wave notation (~) represents the extension of that sound.
-2013 HSBC Asia 5 countries football game was held in the stadium.
+2013 HSBC Asian Five Nations rugby union game was held in the stadium.